 H.B.
-No. 1813 aims to enhance parental rights and information access regarding public school special education programs in Texas.
-The bill amends Section 26.0081 of the Education Code to require the Texas Education Agency to produce a comprehensive document that outlines the process for developing individualized education programs (IEPs) and details parents' rights and responsibilities.
-This document will now include specific information about the right to representation by an attorney or other representative during special education due process hearings, as well as guidance on filing consumer complaints against non-attorney representatives who charge for their services.
-Additionally, a new subsection (a-1) mandates that this information be included in the notice of procedural safeguards provided to parents.
+No. 1813 aims to enhance parental rights regarding information on public school special education programs and establish requirements for special education representatives and hearing officers involved in due process hearings.
+The bill amends Section 26.0081 of the Education Code to require the Texas Education Agency to produce a comprehensive document that outlines the individualized education program development process and parental rights.
+This document will now include specific information about the right to representation by an attorney or other representative during special education due process hearings and guidance on filing consumer complaints against non-attorney representatives who charge for their services.

 Statutes affected: Introduced: Education Code 26.0081, Education Code 29.0162 (Education Code 29, Education Code 26)